Checklist before flying

 - Please be courteous of neighbors as it is a privilege for us all to be there.

-- DO NOT park in front of mailboxes or driveways on Rockwood Dr.
+- When retrieving any vehicles or packing up in upper Parma Park, DO NOT park in front of mailboxes or driveways

-- DO NOT congregate in the middle of the street on Rockwood Dr.
+- Also DO NOT congregate in the middle of the street

 - Show up 20 minutes before a meet time and ask around for a Site Intro.
 No need to blast to our hundreds of members on Telegram about your arrival.
 Our locals pilots are very friendly and typically more than happy to walk the LZ with you and show you the launches.